-A bus driver may refer a student to the campus behavior coordinator's office to maintain effective discipline on the bus.
-The campus behavior coordinator must employ additional discipline management techniques, as appropriate, which can include restricting or revoking a student's bus riding privileges.
+A bus driver may refer a student to the CBC's office to maintain effective discipline on the bus.
+The CBC must employ additional discipline management techniques, as appropriate, which can include restricting or revoking a student's bus riding privileges.

 Since the district's primary responsibility in transporting students in district vehicles is to do so as safely as possible, the operator of the vehicle must focus on driving and not have his or her attention distracted by student misbehavior.
-Therefore, when appropriate disciplinary management techniques fail to improve student behavior or when specific misconduct warrants immediate removal, the campus behavior coordinator may restrict or revoke a student's transportation privileges, in accordance with law.
+Therefore, when appropriate disciplinary management techniques fail to improve student behavior or when specific misconduct warrants immediate removal, the CBC may restrict or revoke a student's transportation privileges, in accordance with law.